A Charlie Brown Christmas Redux ... and redux and redux

 And there you have it ... far more than you ever needed to know about one of our favorite albums,

-which has remained in print -- and sold steadily, year after year -- since its debut more than 40 years ago.
+which has remained in print -- and sold steadily, year after year -- since its debut more than half a century ago.

 We know why, of course: Guaraldi's touch and musical approach are timeless.
 His arrangement of "O Tannenbaum,"